 Sinusitis Causes

-Sinusitis occurs when the walls (mucosa) lining the sinus cavities become inflamed or swollen.
-These air-filled spaces in the skull have drainage pathways.
-Blockages in these pathways can lead to the accumulation of fluids, creating an environment conducive to bacterial and fungal growth.
-This, in turn, can result in an infection of the sinus mucus lining, causing inflammation and the development of sinusitis.
+Sinusitis occurs when the mucosa, or the lining of the sinus cavities, becomes inflamed or swollen.
+These cavities, which are air-filled spaces in the skull, have drainage pathways.
+When these pathways are blocked, fluids can accumulate, creating an ideal environment for bacteria and fungi to grow.
+This leads to an infection of the sinus lining, resulting in inflammation and sinusitis.

-Sinusitis frequently results from infections impacting the nose and its neighbouring structures, such as the common cold.
-This is because the continuous lining of mucus in the sinuses also extends into the nose.
+Sinusitis often arises from infections that affect the nose and nearby structures, such as the common cold, since the mucus lining in the sinuses is continuous with that of the nose.

 Can Sinusitis Heal on its Own?